 Select (Collapse All) so that only parent or summary work items appear in the query results.

-Right-click the highlighted area, and then click Open in Microsoft Excel.
+Open the context menu for one of the work items, and then choose Open in Microsoft Excel.

-Export the query results to Microsoft Excel with the rows collapsed.
+Export the query results to Office Excel with the rows collapsed.
 This condition exports only the parent or summary tasks.

-In the Microsoft Excel document, for the area and iteration paths that you are managing, clear the values in the following three columns:
+In the Excel document, for the area and iteration paths that you're managing, clear the values in the following three columns:

 The work items in this list are based on the work item IDs and not a work item query.
 To address inaccuracies that may occur later, you must repeat steps 1 through 6.

-Wait an hour or more for the data warehouse to register the changes.
+Wait two or more hours for the Analysis Services cube to register the changes.

-The default refresh frequency for the data warehouse is one hour.
-For more information, see Change a Process Control Setting for the Data Warehouse or Analysis Services Cube.
+The default refresh frequency for the relational data warehouse is two minutes, and for the cube, two hours.
+For more information, see Change a process control setting for the data warehouse or Analysis Services cube.